stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

-Essentially, a scrapbook is simply a poco-class which can be saved on demand.
+Essentially, a scrapbook is simply a user-defined poco-class which can be saved on demand.

 In the example given, the code may be simplified further, as the scrapbook is also saved by the framework before the first function invocation begins.
 I.e.